icecave/repr/README.md

 Objects are represented as a class name and SPL object hash enclosed in angle brackets.
 If the object has a __toString method the result of this is shown after the class name according to the rules of string representations specified above.

-If an object implements the RepresentableInterface interface, the result of its stringRepresentation() method is used instead.
+If an object implements [RepresentableInterface](/IcecaveStudios/repr/blob/master/lib/Icecave/Repr/RepresentableInterface.php), the result of its stringRepresentation() method is used instead.

 ### Resources